-Medellin now hosts more than fifty urban and architectural renewal projects characterized by this spirit of rebirth, including one of Mazzanti’s most famous buildings: the Parque Biblioteca Espana.
-Situated on a hilltop in what was once the most violent and stigmatized part of the city, the library/park not only offers a gathering space and community resource, but is a symbol of pride for the neighborhood.
-The building can be used on a 24-hour basis and includes a theater, library, and learning workshops.
-This ‘multiplication of use’ principle is found throughout Mazzanti’s portfolio – the more functions one can draw out of a building, the more diverse its appeal.
+One of Mazzanti’s most famous buildings is the Medellin “Parque Biblioteca Espana.”
+Situated on a hilltop in what was once the most violent and stigmatized part of the city, the library/park offers a gathering space and community resource and is a symbol of pride for the neighborhood.
+Open 24 hours, the building includes a theater, library, and learning workshops.
+This ‘multiplication of use’ principle is found throughout Mazzanti’s portfolio; the more functions one can draw out of a building, the more diverse the building’s appeal.
 If all different segments of a community or city are using the building, it gives rise to social cohesion and cooperation.

+Founder Mazzanti now gives seminars and classes at universities across Europe, sharing his vision of architecture as social action.
 We had an opportunity to speak with Giancarlo Mazzanti about his thoughts on transforming Medellin on our podcast, Social Design Insights.
 Listen to the episode below.